 Permanent water supply and wastewater treatment for the District are provided by the City of League City pursuant to the Utility Agreement.
 The water supplied by the City of League City is purchased from the Gulf Coast Water Authority, which obtains surface water from the City of Houston Southeast Water Purification Plant through a long-term contract and delivers it to the City of League City via a 39-inch transmission line to a location along Highway 3.
 In addition, a 24-inch transmission line feeds water to the Northside Pump Station close to the District.
 Water supply to the District is transported from the City of League City's Webster Pump Station.
-The City of League City also has a 2 million gallon elevated storage tank approximately 1 /2 mile east of Westover Park on Candlewood Drive.
+The City of League City also has a 2-million-gallon elevated storage tank approximately 1/2 mile east of Westover Park on Candlewood Drive.
 Wastewater treatment is currently available from the City of League City's Southwest Wastewater Treatment Plant, located south of the District.
 The District has been allocated 1,411 equivalent single-family connections from the Southwest Plant.
-Water supply and wastewater treatment capacities for future development will require additional water supply and wastewater treatment capacity allocations by the City of League City as provided in the Utility Agreement.